Rahulnisanth/LocalizeKit/README.md

-# AI Localizer
+# LocalizeKit

-**AI Localizer** is a powerful command-line tool that automates the localization of Flutter applications using AI-powered translation services.
+**LocalizeKit** is a powerful command-line tool that automates the localization of Flutter applications using AI-powered translation services.
 It processes ARB (Application Resource Bundle) files and generates accurate translations while preserving metadata, placeholders, and formatting.

 ## 🚀 Features